ihandrian/PiRobot-V.1/README.md

 - Redesigned the interface with a fullscreen video feed
 - Added a semi-transparent control panel in the bottom left corner
 - Replaced text buttons with arrow icons for more intuitive control
-- The control panel has 80% opacity as requested
+- The control panel has 80% opacity
 - Added touch support for mobile devices